AdobeDocs/workfront.en/help/quicksilver/scenario-planner/resolve-conflicts-in-sp.md

    ![](assets/right-arrow-initiative-months-inside-details-box-highlighted-350x145.png)

-1. (Optional) Click  `Show details`under the job role that displays a conflict to see where the conflicts appear and to highlight the conflicting months in the plan's chart area.
+1. (Optional) Click&nbsp;**Show details**under the job role that displays a conflict to see where the conflicts appear and to highlight the conflicting months in the plan's chart area.
 Additional information displays for each job role.

    The following fields display for each job role: